-- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
-All advertising materials mentioning features or use of this software must display the following acknowledgment: - This product includes software developed by Danny Gasparovski.
+1. Redistributions of source code must retain the copyright

+notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.3.
+All advertising materials mentioning features or use of this software must display the following acknowledgement:"This product includes cryptographic software written by